Truth in Taxation Public Hearing

 What is Truth in Taxation:

-Truth in Taxation is a process established by the Utah State Legislature where city and county governments and school districts are required to hold a public hearing and inform taxpayers of increases and vote on them before making changes.
+Truth in Taxation is a process established by the Utah State Legislature where city and county governments and school districts are required to hold a public hearing and inform taxpayers of increases prior to (City Council) voting on them before making changes.

 Utah Law requires that property tax rates automatically adjust when property values increase or decrease so the amount of money the City of Sandy receives is the same from year to year.
 The laws are designed to hold property owner’s tax burden at a constant level from year to year unless the taxing entity’s legislative body (the City Council) votes to increase the tax through a process of notification and public hearing.